SCSI

 Industry standard interface.

-Generic interface for different devices from different vendors.
+Generic interface for different devices from

 Easy addition of new SCSI devices.